khushil-sketch/CANIS-Datathon/README.md

 # The Goal
-In this Datathon, were tasked with the open-ended goal of searching for signs of covert Foreign Interference in Canada orchestrated via state-sponsored social media accounts.
+In this Datathon, we were tasked with the open-ended goal of searching for signs of covert Foreign Interference in Canada orchestrated via state-sponsored social media accounts.
 After analyzing the data, we transformed our findings into clear, actionable insights through engaging visualizations and compelling data-driven narratives.
 We aimed to provide government officials with a solid foundation of the impact of Foreign Interference, to help them make informed decisions regarding this pivotal issue

 We were provided with a dataset of State Affiliated Social Media accounts, which served as our starting point.
 After some exploratory data analysis, I found that Twitter was the most popular platform and we decided to focus our analysis on it.